opsgang/docker_devbox_aws/README.md

 The docker image contains audit info (use _docker inspect_ to see) including version info about key tools e.g. docker, jq, awscli, as well as git build info.

+## skel dirs

+The following assets if mounted under /etc/skel will be copied to your container user's home dir as well when you invoke /bin/bash as a login shell:

+* .aws dir

+* .ssh dir

+* .gitconfig file

+If you create a new user in the container from this image (or a derived FROM image) the new user will also get these copied over to their home.

 ## building